Skip to main content

 });

-// if MRT is supported, set the camera to use a custom shader pass called MyMRT
+// set the camera to use a custom shader pass called MyMRT

 Standard Materials